awsdocs/amazon-cloudfront-developer-guide/doc_source/distribution-web-values-specify.md

 add a CNAME for `www.example.com`\.

 **Important**
-If you add a CNAME for `www.example.com` to your distribution, you also need to create \(or update\) a CNAME record with your DNS service to route queries for `www.example.com` to `d111111abcdef8.cloudfront.net`\.
+If you add a CNAME for `www.example.com` to your distribution, you also must do the following:
+Create \(or update\) a CNAME record with your DNS service to route queries for `www.example.com` to `d111111abcdef8.cloudfront.net`\.
+Add a certificate to CloudFront from a trusted certificate authority \(CA\) that covers the domain name \(CNAME\) that you add to your distribution, to validate your authorization to use the domain name\.
 You must have permission to create a CNAME record with the DNS service provider for the domain\.
-Typically, this means that you own the domain, but you may also be developing an application for the domain owner\.
+Typically, this means that you own the domain, or that you're developing an application for the domain owner\.

 For the current limit on the number of alternate domain names that you can add to a distribution or to request a higher limit, see [General Limits on Web Distributions](cloudfront-limits.md#limits-web-distributions)\.